szeiger/extradoc/README.txt

 of the Scala source code):
   extradoc -doc-format:json -P:continuations:enable src\actors src\library\scala src\swing src\continuations\library

-For Scala 2.8.0, this results in a JSON file of 76.5 MB which compresses very nicely down to 2 MB (with 7zip).
-Extradoc requires quite a bit of memory to build its models.
-You should have a heap size of at least 1.5 GB to build the Scala library documentation in JSON format.
+For Scala 2.8.0, this results in a JSON file of 80 MB which compresses very nicely down to 2 MB (with 7zip).
+Extradoc requires quite a bit of memory to build its JSON models.
+You should have a heap size of at least 1.5 GB (2 GB recommended) to build the Scala library documentation in JSON format.

 See LICENSE.txt for licensing conditions (BSD-style).